microsoft/theme-converter-for-vs/README.md

     - If you just want to convert a theme and get the generated pkgdef:
       - Run `ThemeConverter.exe -i <path_to_theme_json> -o <output_path(optional)>`
       - Example: `ThemeConverter.exe -i "C:\myTheme\TestTheme.json" -o "C:\myTheme\results"`.
 This command will convert the theme and the generated pkgdef will be  `C:\myTheme\results\TestTheme.pkgdef`.
+8. Now you can see the your converted theme under `Tools -> Themes`!
+Enjoy!

 ### Getting a theme's json file
 1. Open VS Code.